-According to the PubMed study, Children 2 to 4 years old sustained a higher proportion (41%) of face and head/neck injuries than the older kids did (15.5%; relative risk).
+According to the PubMed study, In the group of children 2 to 4 years old playing youth soccer the kids sustained a higher proportion (41%) of face and head/neck injuries than the older kids did (15.5%; relative risk).

 Why?
-It's my guess that the young players have not yet developed that automatic reaction to soften their fall and protect their heads/necks/faces by using their hands and arms.
-I've notice this in my 14 month old grandson.
+It's likely that the young players have not yet developed the same level of balance and body control.
+Additionally, that automatic reaction to soften their fall and protect their heads/necks/faces by using their hands and arms is not developed as much as older soccer players.
+On a personal level I've notice this to be accurate in my 14 month old grandson.

 Although kids can get hurt playing soccer, it's not the most dangerous sport by any means.
 Statistical research by the CDC (Center for Disease Control) shows soccer came in 4th place for visits to emergency departments in the USA over a 7 year time span.